Register Company in South Korea

 Is South Korea good for business?

 There are advantages and disadvantages of doing business in South Korea.
 Besides being recognized as one of Asia’s most developed economies (Four Asian Tigers).
 South Korea is also strategically located between two of the largest GDP- China and Japan.
 Thus, it may serve as advantageous for investors looking to enter the Asian market.
 However, the labor cost is relatively high.
-Besides this, the corporate tax rate and income tax rate in South Korea is 22% on capital gains and flat 19% on income.
+Besides this, the corporate tax rate and income tax rate in South Korea is 9% – 24% on capital gains and VAT rate to be charged at 10%.

 Before you begin opening a business in South Korea, it is important to understand the business landscape of the jurisdiction.
 This is to ensure that your newly established entity will be able to conduct business safely and legally while striving towards your long-term business goals.